Car Insurance for Custom Cars

 Your insurance provider will have to make a determination if your vehicle qualifies, and if so, what the conditions of your coverage are.

-What should you remember about custom car insurance?
+What should you remember about custom car insurance companies?

 A racing exclusion is when your insurance provider denies coverage due to an accident that occurs during a race regardless of the legality of the race.